 - D. Any oil filter may be added if not originally equipped.
-Canister-type oil filters may be replaced with a spin-on type filter using a minimum amount of hardware and connecting lines. - E. The installation of water expansion tanks is allowed.
-The installation of - 82 2019 SCCA® NATIONAL SOLO® RULES oil catch tanks or oil separators is allowed provided the function of the PCV system remains functional.
+Canister-type oil filters may be replaced with a spin-on type filter using a minimum amount of hardware and connecting lines. - E. The installation of fluid catch tanks, catch cans, or oil separators is allowed provided the function and performance of the system (e.g., PCV system) is not altered. - F. Thermostats may be added or substituted.
+A thermostat is a device which controls the passage of water.

-- F. Thermostats may be added or substituted.
-A thermostat is a device which controls the passage of water. - G. Silicone replacement hoses are permitted as alternate components provided they meet the requirements of Section 13.0 with regard to size, shape, location, and performance equivalence.
+- G. Silicone replacement hoses are permitted as alternate components provided they meet the requirements of Section 13.0 with regard to size, shape, location, and performance equivalence.
 Replacement induction system air intake hoses must also match the standard part in stiffness, contour, and internal wall texture. - H. Any oil or grease, including synthetic, is permitted. - I. Valve seats and guides in older engines originally designed for leaded fuel may be only substituted with alternate components if the dimensions are the same as those of the standard components. - J. On cars equipped with computer-aided gear selection or "skip-shift" features from the manufacturer, modifications to defeat the "skip-shift" feature are permitted any may serve no other purpose. - K. On cars with electronically-controlled exhaust pipe valving downstream of the catalytic converter, devices may be added to satisfy the PCM/ ECU the the OE component is still enstalled.
 Such devices shall perform no other function.